Answered By: Cassie Sampson, Education & General Education Librarian Last Updated: Jun 05, 2019 Views: 13508

 For example, if you are looking for information on a disease, the Centers for Disease Control and Prevention (CDC) might be an excellent place to find information that is more accurate, more up-to-date, less prone to bias, and more favorably viewed than an About.com article on the same disease.

 How do you tell what websites are good and what websites are not?
-See our evaluating a website Answer here for further information on how to assess website credibility.
+See our FAQ on resource evaluation for further information on how to assess website credibility.

 In addition to the general free web, we also recommend that you use the library resources available through the Resources tab in any of your online classes.
 For more information about using quality resources for research, please click here: http://rasmussen.libanswers.com/faq/32290